Ignoring TIA stroke symptoms can lead to major consequences

 A TIA, or mini stroke, is a problem in the blood vessels of the brain that causes a temporary decrease in blood flow to a certain brain region.
-To appreciate a TIA, it helps to understand each of the separate terms in its name, says Dr. Louis Caplan, professor of neurology at Harvard-affiliated Beth Israel Deaconess Medical Center.
+To appreciate a TIA, it helps to understand each of the separate terms in its name.
 "Transient" refers to the fact that these episodes are most often very brief, lasting less than an hour.
 In fact, most TIAs are over within a few minutes.
 The term "ischemic" specifies that the symptoms result from an obstruction in blood flow, and "attack" refers to an isolated event.

 What are common TIA symptoms?

 Stroke and TIA symptoms can vary widely depending on the part of the brain that is affected.
 To further complicate matters, other neurological disruptions such as migraines, minor seizures, and low blood sugar can mimic TIA symptoms.
 The distinguishing feature is that a TIA or stroke stems from decreased blood flow located in one particular blood vessel in the brain.
 Therefore, the effects are most likely to be localized to a specific brain function, such as speech or vision, or to cause isolated weakness in one limb or side of the body (see the box below for warning signs).
 In contrast, conditions that mimic a TIA tend to create multiple or more widespread neurological effects, including fainting and generalized tingling in the arms and legs.

 Because it can be difficult to distinguish problems resulting from reduced blood flow versus other brain disruptions, don't ignore the incident or attempt self-diagnosis.
 Instead, the best action is to be evaluated at a hospital TIA clinic if you have one nearby, or go to the emergency department to be checked out as soon as possible.